 To begin with, invest in a CRM that helps you manage your interactions with the consumers.
 Ensure that you have all the details of them in the unified system so you can tie up all the information together to create a meaningful engagement with them throughout their journey.
 Consolidating all the information in one platform will help you to create a frictionless and consistent experience for your consumers across all channels.
 Probably leverage automation tools such as that of MoEngage to create a personalized journey for your consumers across all channels.

-Retailers and e-commerce brands have their established channels to reach out to consumers.
+Retailers and e-commerce brands have established channels to reach out to consumers.
 When you transition to the D2C strategy, you have to determine the channels that you would use to reach your consumers directly.
-There are various channels at your disposal - your website, app, social media platforms, email marketing, etc. Let's say you own a brick and mortar outlet, you can also consider opening franchises in different areas.
+There are various channels at your disposal - your website, app, social media platforms, email marketing, etc. Let's say you own a brick-and-mortar outlet, you can also consider opening franchises in different areas.
 The important part to remember here is that your consumer should be able to shop without any hassles.
 They should be able to enjoy the same experience across all touchpoints - whether it is finding the products to paying and receiving the ordered products on time.

 Also, keep in mind that no two consumers shop the same way.
 Focus on building an omnichannel experience for your consumers.
 Make your channels consumer-first, i.e., choose the channels your consumers prefer and not the ones you find convenient to use.
 Integrate all the channels and use automation tools to segment and send personalized communication to your consumers through SMS, emails, push notifications, remarketing, etc. Just remember that this is your only way to reach out to consumers directly.
 Therefore, make it as convenient for your consumer as possible.

 D2C has ushered in a new way to reach out to customers.
 It’s going to be the new normal in the retail and e-commerce industry.
 Even e-commerce giants like Amazon have woken up to the popularity of D2C and have started their D2C arm called AmazonBasics to attract D2C brands to its platform.
 Now, this speaks volumes of how D2C strategy is gaining traction in the ever-evolving e-commerce space.
 Even spending is expected to grow by 12.7%.
 Thus, if you have been considering using new strategies to engage with customers, D2C could be a good start.
-You can start planning your retail strategy to prepare for 2021.
+You can start planning your retail strategy to prepare for next year.

 Here are actionable resources we've curated for you!